Phone (419) 784-5136 | Address: 1933 E 2nd Street Defiance, Ohio 43512

 Background Webchecks - Fingerprinting

 NOCAC is registered with the State of Ohio as a WebCheck® Community provider.
-Appointments are not necessary, however to ensure availability, please call 419-784-5136 prior to coming.
-Staff are normally available from 8:00 am until 3:30 pm Monday through Friday.
+Appointments are necessary, please call 419-784-2150, ext 1100 to schedule.
+Staff are normally available from 8:00 am – 11:00 am and 1:00 pm – 3:20 pm Monday through Thursday.

 News & Events